Vitiligo is a chronic condition that causes areas of skin to lose their color. The medical term for the loss of skin color is depigmentation.

 However, these surgeries can result in complications, such as infections and permanent changes in skin texture.

 If vitiligo affects large areas, and the person has not found other treatments to be effective, they may wish to try depigmentation.
 It involves removing the pigment from healthy skin, giving the skin a more consistent color.

 To remove pigment, a person must apply depigmentation creams to pigmented areas once or twice a day.
 It can take 1–4 years before the skin’s surface is an even color.

 Also, the skin may continue to develop pigment, so the person may need to keep using the products to achieve the desired result.

 The AAD note that the following nonconventional treatments may help restore skin pigment:

 However, they stress that evidence for the effectiveness of these methods is lacking.

 Forty-seven participants with limited, slow-spreading vitiligo took part in the study.
 Each received either 40 milligrams of oral Ginkgo biloba or a placebo three times daily.

 By the end of the study, 10 people who took the extract had noticeable restoration of skin pigmentation, compared to two people in the placebo group.
 This result was statistically significant.
 However, confirming these findings will require more research.

 Meanwhile, extract of Polypodium leucotomos, a variety of fern, may also help treat vitiligo and other skin disorders.
-Some research indicates that PUVA light therapy plus this extract may restore pigment more effectively than the light therapy alone.
-The extract is widely available under the brand name Heliocare.

 People with vitiligo may find that certain strategies help limit depigmentation.